 Here comes Agnez Mo, gliding her way on the terrace of a beachfront mansion in a body-hugging tube top and black lacy tights.
 A magnificent batik cape is draped on her shoulder and an absurdly huge and Asian-looking piece balanced on her head, as she affects the look of “sexy jaded”.
-A dagger in her hand and a token hot shirtless guy in tow, she sings of money, sex and lace, and not caring about what people say (if one has to make some sense of the song lyrics).
+A dagger in her hand and a token hot shirtless guy in tow, she sings of money, sex and lace, and not caring about what people say.

 In case you’ve been holed up in a cave somewhere, Agnez Mo is the latest incarnation of Agnes Monica, the former child celebrity, actress, singer, and generally a household name for many Indonesians.
 Agnez Mo is the persona she has settled into in recent years when she introduced herself to the American audience.
 This particular music video of the song “Long As I Get Paid” has been watched 16 million times on YouTube since it was released last month, and it has received both praises an criticism.

 Born in the early 90s, I grew up watching “Agnes Monica” as a presenter in “Tralala Trilili” kids music program and then as the vibrant and lively characters in various family series, Mr. Hologram and Lupus Milenia.
 My family and I also loved watching her drama, Pernikahan Dini, in which she played a teenage girl who has to get married because of unplanned pregnancy, as well as dozens of roles in TV shows and films afterwards.
 Her acting career went hand in hand with her music career.
 She released her first album when she was just six, five albums followed, plus two international English-speaking ones: the self-titled album and the one released a couple weeks ago, X.